-Library Search is the easiest way to search the Library’s print and digital resources from a single search box.
-It's a quick way to locate items you may already have details about or a useful tool when you need to find high quality resources on a topic.
+Library Search is the easiest way to search the Library’s print and online resources from a single search box.
+It's a quick way to locate specific items or to find high quality resources on a topic.

-Whilst Library Search covers nearly all our resources, you may need to use Databases when you need to find comprehensive or specialised information in your subject area, for example, selected law resources, statistics, company information and very recent newspaper articles.
-If you are looking for unit reading lists, go to My Unit Readings.
+Library Search covers nearly all our resources, but you may need to use databases to find comprehensive or specialised information in a subject area.
+For example, selected law resources, statistics, company information and very recent newspaper articles.

 Use Library Search to find resources on a topic, or to quickly locate a resource you may already have details about.
 You can search for:

 - keywords on a topic - for example quantum physics

 - an article or book title - for example Participation without democracy.
 Containing conflict in Southeast Asia

 - an author’s name - for example Garry Rodan